Engineering Advancement Association of Japan(ENAA)

 Process Plant Model Form

-The revisions to the 1992 Form adopted in this edition are made in the light of many invaluable comments from a large audience.
-More than ten years have passed since we brought out the 1992 Form.
+The revisions to the 1992 edition adopted in the 2010 edition are made in the light of many invaluable comments from a large audience.
+More than ten years have passed since we brought out the 1992 edition.
 During that period, the scale of projects has grown in size and the financing schemes for such large projects have become extremely complex, thereby increasing the number of stake-holders who seek more clarity in the allocation of risks and responsibilities.
-We felt it was our duty to respond to such needs of the industry and to produce a revised version to fulfill such needs.
+We felt it was our duty to respond to such needs of the industry by producing a revised version to fulfill such needs.

-ENAA considered many factors in preparing this edition but tried to maintain the risk allocation originally envisaged in the first edition thus limiting the possibility of any confusion among the users accustomed to using the previous editions.
+ENAA considered many factors in preparing this 2010 edition but tried to maintain the risk allocation envisaged in the first and second editions thus limiting the possibility of any confusion among the users accustomed to using the previous editions.

 Contents - Process Model Form - 2010 Edition: